In addition to the corporate trainings above, the Township can also provide the following services:

 Act as a point of contact for other resources such as EMS training, crime prevention, active shooter training and others.

 Issue letters to businesses to satisfy other regulatory agenies such as DPW, PA health department and insurance agencies.

 If you are interested in hosting a training or have questions about fire safety programs, please email Asst.
 Fire Marshal Marie Guarnere.

 Fire Safety Tips

-- Plan and Practice to Escape - If a fire breaks out in your home, you must get out fast.
+Plan and practice your escape.
+Know your way out!
+Have a plan and stick to it.
 With your family, plan two ways out of every room.
-Fire escape routes must not include elevators, which might take you right to the fire!
+Fire escape routes must not include elevators, which might take you right to the fire.
 Choose a meeting place outside where everyone will gather.
 Once you are out, stay out!
 At least twice a year, have the whole family practice the escape plan.

 First: Get Out.
 By planning ahead you can do a lot to prevent a fire.
 But once a fire starts in your home, there are only two things to do: first get out, then call the fire department from a neighbor's home.
 Do not go back into a burning building, no matter what!
 If you think someone is trapped inside, tell the fire fighters when they arrive.